supahcraig/cldr_tech_basecamp/missions/5_spark_development/README.md

 # Create a Data Engineering Data Hub Cluster
 You can use the same one you created in the sqoop mission or build a new one.

+The `all_everything.json` is a Zeppelin notebook which includes markdown of how to configure the livy interpreter to use the hive warehouse connector.

 cdp datahub create-aws-cluster \
 --cluster-name cnelson-de-datahub \
 --environment-name cnelson2 \